-Autumn 1 Autumn 2 Spring 1 Spring 2 Summer 1 Summer 2 Year 3/4 Textiles and Clothing Design and create a handcrafted, woven and durable textile product using a simple loom or weaving tool and yarn made from natural fibres.
-Skills: Identify products that can be made by using a loom or by knitting Design a hand-crafted product made from woven yarn Select and use materials, tools and equipment safely and appropriately Write and follow a process to create a loom-woven textile product Work independently and collaboratively to create a loom-woven and durable textile product Create a hand-crafted, woven and durable textile product using yarn and a simple loom.
-Technological Advancements Design and create a Rube Goldherg machine, using classroom and household materials, that includes at least two simple machines and can be used to perform a simple task.
-Skills: • Identify suitable materials for constructing ramps, pulleys, levers and wheels and axles • Design and Rube Goldberg machine that includes at least two different simple machines • Select and safely use a appropriate materials, tools and equipment • Write and follow a process to create a Rube Goldberg machine • Work independently and collaboratively to create a Rube Goldberg machine • Create a Rube Goldberg machine that includes at least two different simple machines Building and Construction Design and create a model of an Anglo-Saxon building with a unique architectural design, which serves a purpose for members of THE Anglo-Saxon community, using timber products as the primary building material.
-Skills: Identify types of buildings commonly used by members of a community Design a motel of a timber building that serves a purpose for members of the commonly Select and use materials, tools and equipment safely and appropriately Write and follow a process to create a model of a timber building which serves a purpose for the Anglo-Saxon community Work independently and collaboratively to create a strong structured building Create a model of a timber building that serves a purpose for members of the an Anglo-Saxon community.
+Autumn 1 Autumn 2 Spring 1 Spring 2 Summer 1 Summer 2 Year 3/4 Textiles and Clothing Design and create a handcrafted, woven and durable textile product using a simple loom or weaving tool and yam made from natural fibres.
+Skills: Identify products that can be made by using a loom or by knitting Design a hand-crafted product made from woven yam Select and use materials, tools and equipment safely and appropriately Write and follow a process to create a loom-woven textile product Work independently and collaboratively to create a loom- woven textile product Create a hand-crafted, woven and durable textile product using yam and a simple loom.
+Technological Advancements Design and create a Rube Goldberg machine, using classroom and household materials, that includes at least two simple machines and can be used to perform a simple task.
+Skills: Identify suitable materials for constructing ramps, pulleys, levers and wheels and axles Design and Rube Goldberg machine that includes at least two different simple machines Select and safely use a appropriate materials, tools and equipment Write and follow a process to create a Rube Goldberg machine Work independently and collaboratively to create a Rube Goldberg machine Create a Rube Goldberg machine that includes at least two different simple machines Building and Construction Design and create a model of an Anglo-Saxon building with a unique architectural design, which serves a purpose for members of THE Anglo-Saxon community, using timber products as the primary building material.
+Skills: Identify types of buildings commonly used by members of a community Design a model of a timber building that serves a purpose for members of the commonly Select and use materials, tools and equipment safely and appropriately Write and follow a process to create a model of a timer building which serves a purpose for the Anglo-Saxon community Work independently and collaboratively to create a strong structured building that serves a purpose for members of the an Anglo-Saxon community.
 Food, Cooking and Nutrition Design and create healthier homemade alternatives to the processed snacks often consumed in primary schools, while ensuring the product still appeals to children's tastes.
 Skills: Identify types of processed lunchbox snacks and whether they are healthy or unhealthy.
-Design a nutritious lunch box snack that is tasty and can be made at home Select and use materials, tool sand equipment safely and appropriately Write and follow a process to create a nutritious and tasty home-made lunch box snack Work independently and collaboratively to create a nutritious lunch box snack Produce a nutritious lunch box snack that can be made at home to replace processed snacks.
+Design a nutritious lunch box snack that is tasty and can be made at home Select and use materials, tool sand equipment safely and appropriately Write and follow a process to create a nutritious and tasty home-made lunch box snack Work independently and collaboratively to create a nutritious lunch box snack Produce a nutritious lunch box snack Produce a nutritious lunch box snack